FHA Streamline Guidelines on Credit and Non-Credit Qualifying Streamline

 Upfront Mortgage Insurance Premiums are currently 1.75% of the base loan amount and in most cases are financed.
 Depending on the loan-to-value the mortgage insurance factors are typically:

-- For loan-to-values under 95% with a term greater than 15 years: .80% of the total loan amount with a duration of 11 years.
+- For loan-to-values at 90% or lower with a term greater than 15 years: .80% of the total loan amount with a duration of 11 years.

-- Loan-to-value greater than 95% greater than 15 years: .85% of the total amount for the life of the loan.
+- Loan-to-value greater than 95% – more than 15 years: .85% of the total amount for the life of the loan.

 - For a term with 15 years or less with at least 90% loan-to-value, .45% with 11 years duration.